COVID-19 Reopening Matrix

 • Switzerland has resumed immigration application processing for most application types.
 Under certain circumstances, applications for Schengen C Visas are possible again.

-• Switzerland is easing entry restrictions.
+• TRAVEL RESTRICTIONS: Switzerland is easing entry restrictions.
 Entry is now permitted for the following categories:

 - Travelers entering from Schengen Area countries.

-- Travelers entering from Albania, Andorra, Australia, Bulgaria, Croatia, Cyprus, Hong-Kong, Ireland, Israel, Japan, Lebanon, Macao, Monaco, New Zealand, North Macedonia, Romania, Rwanda, San Marino, Serbia, Singapore, South Korea, Taiwan, Thailand, United States of America, and Vatican City who hold a valid visa or are visa-exempt.
+- Travelers entering from Albania, Andorra, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Bulgaria, Canada, Croatia, Cyprus, Hong-Kong, Ireland, Japan, Jordan, Macao, Moldova, Monaco, New Zealand, Qatar, Romania, San Marino, Saudi-Arabia, Singapore, South Korea, Taiwan and Vatican City who hold a valid visa or are visa-exempt.
 Entry will be denied to travelers who only had a stopover in these countries.

 • The following categories are allowed entry, regardless of the country the traveler is coming from: